PrefectHQ/prefect/docs/guides/deployment/storage-guide.md

         credentials: "{{ prefect.blocks.aws-credentials.dev-credentials }}" # if private
     ```

-    TK, can you use a block (from s3 or S3 block?)
+=== "Azure Blob Storage"

+    Choose *azure*.

+    When prompted, enter the container.
+TK format

+    ```yaml

+    push:
+    - prefect_azure.deployments.steps.push_to_azure_blob_storage:
+        id: push_code
+        requires: prefect-azure>=0.2.8
+        container: fdfs TK
+        folder: storage

+    # pull section allows you to provide instructions for cloning this project in remote locations
+    pull:
+    - prefect_azure.deployments.steps.pull_from_azure_blob_storage:
+        id: pull_code
+        requires: prefect-azure>=0.2.8
+        container: '{{ push_code.container }}'
+        folder: '{{ push_code.folder }}'
+    ```

 === "GCS"

-=== "Azure Blob Storage"
+    Choose *gcs*.

+    When prompted, enter the bucket.
+TK format

-If you use this option with a private storage bucket, you will need to provide credentials for a cloud account role with sufficient permissions via a block or other method.
+If you use this a cloud storage provider with a private storage bucket/blob/contianer, you will need to provide credentials for a cloud account role with sufficient permissions via a block or other method.

-Also ensure that your Prefect worker has the correct credentials to access the cloud-provider storage location.
+If you want to configure a Secret block ahead of time for use when deploying a `prefect.yaml` file do the following:

+=== "AWS"

+1. Install the relevant library with `pip install -U prefect-aws`
+1. Register the blocks in that library with `prefect block register -m prefect_aws`
+1. Create an aws-credentials block via code or the Prefect UI and reference it as shown above.
+1. In addition to the block name, most users will need to fill in the *AWS Access Key ID* and *AWS Access Key Secret* fields.

+Ensure the role has read and write permissions to access the bucket.

+=== "Azure"

+1. Install the relevant library with `pip install -U prefect-azure`
+1. Register the blocks in that library with `prefect block register -m prefect_azure`
+1. Create a  block via code or the Prefect UI and reference it as shown above.
+1. In addition to the block name, most users will need to fill in the  and  fields.

+Ensure the role has read and write permissions to access the container.

+=== "GCS"

+1. Install the relevant library with `pip install -U prefect-gcp`
+1. Register the blocks in that library with `prefect block register -m prefect_gcp`
+1. Create a GCP block via code or the Prefect UI and reference it as shown above.
+1. In addition to the block name, most users will need to fill in the  and  fields.

+Ensure the role has read and write permissions to access the bucket.

 ## Other code storage options
-In versions of Prefect 2 before the`prefect deploy` experience, storage blocks were the recommended way to store flow code.
+In earlier versions of Prefect [storage blocks](/concepts/blocks/) were the recommended way to store flow code.
-Storage blocks are still supported, but are usually only necessary if you need to authenticate to a private repository.
+Storage blocks are still supported, but are generally only necessary if you need to authenticate to a private repository.
-As shown above TK link, the credential blocks for git-based storage can be created automatically through the interactive deployment creation prompts.
+As shown above, Secret blocks for git-based storage can be created automatically through interactive deployment creation prompts and Cloud-provider based storage can be referenced directly in a `prefect.yaml` file.

+Yo